-Share Ownership Requirements: The Company has for several years set share ownership requirements for executives at levels that are among the highest for publicly owned companies.
-Unvested units of the Company's PSU equity award do not count towards the ownership requirement.
-The required share ownership level is shown below:
+Share Ownership Requirements: The Company sets share ownership requirements for executives at levels that are among the highest for publicly owned companies.
+As unvested PSUs, which comprise 60% of our named executive officers' equity award, do not count towards the ownership requirement, and to further align with market practice, the Committee changed the required ownership levels as follows:

-NEOs Multiple of base salary
+Multiple of base salary

+NEOs 2020 2019

-Salary grade 28 15 times
+Salary grade 28 10 times 15 times

-Salary grade 27 9 times
+Salary grade 27 6 times 9 times

-Salary grade 26 6 times
+Salary grade 26 5 times 6 times

-Salary grade 25 5 times
+Salary grade 25 3 times 5 times

 Executives are required to meet their ownership levels within five years of joining PMI or within three years of a promotion.
 The Committee reviews each executive officer's compliance with the requirements on an annual basis.
-As of December 31, 2018, all of our named executive officers met or exceeded the applicable requirements.
+As of December 31, 2019, all of our named executive officers met or exceeded the applicable requirements.

 The Company also imposes share retention requirements on non-employee directors.
-(See page 23).
+(See page 25).